Have $5? Let's Self-Host a Next.js app With Prisma

 Once everything works, enable Cloudflare's proxy (orange cloud) on your DNS records to cache static assets at the edge.
 This significantly improves load times for users worldwide.

 That's it.
-Your Next.js app is now self-hosted with zero-downtime deployments, CI/CD, and full feature support — all for about $5/month.
+Your Next.js app is now self-hosted with zero-downtime deployments, CI/CD, and full feature support – all for ~$5/month.